Alchme/ArtemisPower-NESRevival-Power-Module/README.md

 ![image](https://raw.githubusercontent.com/Alchme/AtremisPower-NESRevival-Power-Module/main/ReadmeSources/Provided%20image%202.png)

-# Below is an example of the Orignal Power Module, Notice how the power traces keep crossing eachother and other components.
+# Below is an example of the Orignal Power Module

+>Please review and notice how the power traces keep crossing eachother and other components.
 Folks really didn't consider EMI a lot back then and opted to just cover the entire board in a metal shroud.

 ![image](https://raw.githubusercontent.com/Alchme/AtremisPower-NESRevival-Power-Module/main/ReadmeSources/Older%20PSU%20Example%20Acceptable.png)